“What I love is being a part of the brotherhood that is Central College football. I’m lucky to be part of that group.”

 While football and athletics certainly was a big reason Hawkins chose Central, he found so much more once he got on campus.

-He also has been part of Student Senate, spent part of last semester studying abroad in London (it was cut short by the COVID-19 pandemic) and completed internships both in London and with Casey’s General Stores in his hometown of Ankeny.
+He also has been part of Student Senate, spent part of a semester studying abroad in London (it was cut short by the COVID-19 pandemic) and done internships both in London and with Casey’s in his hometown of Ankeny.

 Central has afforded him those opportunities while still allowing him to shine on the football field.